-To dream of a road usually depicts your prevailing direction in, or approach to, life – this direction/approach can be either self created out of your own actions or decisions, or arise out of other peoples or social influence.
+Your prevailing direction in, or approach to, life – this direction/approach can be either self-created out of your own actions or decisions, or arise out of other people’s social influence or even randomness.
 The road can also suggest things that are entering your life, depending on the dream.

 The size, richness, cleanliness, amount of people, and situation of the road shows how you inwardly see either the direction chosen, or the choices confronting you.

 Alley: Limited possibilities or horizons; present limited possibilities will be overcome with effort and initiative.
 Alley with dead end – concern about a tight situation that appears to have no way out.